 Jealous of the flat below mine with access to the garden I can see from my bedroom window.

-And jealous of everyone on Instagram with a bigger following than mine, better pictures and that darn 'swipe up' option (I mean.....this is ridiculous to say, but I'm being honest!).
+And jealous of everyone on Instagram with a bigger following than mine, better pictures and thatdarnJealous of her huge following and ‘swipe up’ option (I mean…..this is ridiculous to say, but I’m being honest!).

 But then this happened….I listened to an amazing episode of one of my favourite podcasts, Being Boss.
 And Kathleen said this: ‘Don’t compare your real life to someone else’s highlight reel’, or something similar….